The Concept

 Musical cultures are not hermetically sealed from one another, and this is a reality that The Whispering Dome celebrates as we imagine the nightingale’s journey unfolding across the centuries, from the medieval period to the present day.

-These migrations continue to take place every year, allowing us to weave contemporary sounds and compositions into the narrative, while also drawing attention to the urgent threats facing vital habitats and the survival of the species itself.
+These migrations continue to take place every year, allowing us to weave contemporary sounds and compositions into our story, while also drawing attention to the urgent environmental threats facing the habitats on the way South.